alexandrehorst/alexandrehorst/PDF to Excel Converter/README.md

 Before developing this program, this transformation was carried out using generic programs that perform this type of conversion.
 However, to have the perfect spreadsheet it was still necessary manual adjustments that would take about two days because many rows and columns were merged on these cases.
 Each list contains approximately 1000 items.

+In its initial version, the program only converted one type of report (warehouse report); however, its latest version also supports the conversion of the permanent material report (version 2.0 in the latter case).

 To use the program, you just simply click on the "select file" button and a window will open for the PDF file selection.
 After selecting the file, you have to click on the
 "convert file" button and the excel file will be generated within the folder where the program is running.